 - any fees and charges applied

-It's also important to know that any unsecured lending repayments of over 12 months’ duration will affect the amount you can borrow for a mortgage.
+It's also important to know that any unsecured lending repayments of over 12 months’ duration will affect the amount you may be able to borrow for a mortgage.

 Credit cards and personal loans compared

 Credit cards - a flexible line of credit that offers:

 - flexible borrowing – you can spend any amount up to a set limit

 - flexible repayments - at the end of the statement period you can pay off an amount between the full balance and the compulsory minimum payment (the more you repay the less interest you will be charged)

 - introductory interest rates - there may be an interest-free period for purchases, however interest will be charged if you don't pay off your balance within this period

 - low limits - generally credit cards provide lower borrowing limits than may be available with personal loans, so any larger borrowing needs may be constrained

 Personal loans - a way to make a big upfront purchase that offers: